-The Company spent \$115,417 for transfer agent, filing fees and shareholder communications during the year ended January 31, 2012.
-This is reduced from the \$272,900 incurred during the same period a year prior due to a significant reduction in expenditures on advertising, regulatory filing fees and news release dissemination.
+The Company spent \$27,954 for transfer agent, filing fees and shareholder communications during the three months ended April 30, 2012.
+This is reduced from the \$33,955 incurred during the same period a year prior primarily due to a reduction in expenditures on advertising and regulatory filing fees.